Human Body

 a.
 The Brain

 The brain sits safely inside the skull.
 An adult brain weighs about 1.5 kg and is made of soft tissue.
 It is protected by a thin covering called the meninges.
-It has 5 main parts:
+It has five main parts:

 b.
 Spinal Cord